mikezimm/Pnpjs-v2-Upgrade-sample/README.md

 ## added 'as any' references:
 Twice for this.context in main web part class
 Updated the null return types in HelpPanel to be undefined per latest ESLint errors...
 BUT should this be reverted??

+## Checklist to move EasyPages and EasyIcons

+Move EasyIcons and EasyPages folders to npmFunctions

+Move Prop Pane Group(s) to npmFunctions
+Add PropPane Group to fpsReferences
+Update Main Web Part import for Prop Pane Group

+Move IEasyPagesWPProps and IEasyIconsWPProps to npmFunctions WebPart Props:  Import those interfaces from npmFunctions

+Move changeEasyIcons and changeEasyPages to npmFunctions
+BuildExportProps:  Import those interfaces from npmFunctions

+Move PreConfiguredSettings to npmFunctions